 Under ecclesiastical exemption, some religious denominations are not required to obtain listed building consent from local planning authorities for works to their listed places of worship.
 These denominations have shown that their internal systems of scrutiny and control that are at least equivalent to the consent procedures of the local planning authorities.

-The Ecclesiastical Exemption (Listed Buildings and Conservation Areas) (Wales) Order 2018 comes into force on 1 January 2019 in Wales.
-This Order — available on legislation.gov.uk — updates the ecclesiastical exemption regime and clarifies aspects of its operation.
+The Ecclesiastical Exemption (Listed Buildings and Conservation Areas) (Wales) Order 2018 came into force on 1 January 2019 in Wales.
+This Order — available on legislation.gov.uk — updated the ecclesiastical exemption regime and clarified aspects of its operation.

 From 1 January 2019, the following denominations are exempt in Wales: